Sweat. Glow. Shine. Perspiration. Whatever you want to call it, every woman has had to combat that dreaded swampy feeling in the summer.

 One of the most important causes of vaginal sweat or crotch sweat can be poor quality panties you wear.

-Wearing breathable panties, and avoiding suffocating or tight panties, changing out of sweaty clothes after workouts, avoiding wearing panty liners regularly, etc. can be good, as these trap sweat and odors and also may contribute to the annoying vaginal symptoms.
+Wearing breathable panties, and avoiding suffocating or tight panties, changing out of sweaty clothes after workouts, avoiding wearing panty liners regularly, etc. can be good, as these trap sweat and odors and also may contribute to the annoying vaginal symptoms, especially those made with synthetic top material, fragranced and unbreathable.
 It is good that you wear airy, lightweight innerwear and change your underwear when they get really sweaty.
+Choose natural fabrics like cotton, bamboo, rayon, modal, tencel for your panties, your vagina will thank you!

 Pubic hair serves a purpose.
 It reduces friction from tight clothing and works to wick sweat away from your skin.
 Hair also traps bacteria against your skin.
 In the vaginal area, that is both a good thing and a bad thing.
 You need your good vaginal bacteria to prevent an overgrowth of yeast, but when bacteria mix with the sweat and oil on your pubic hair, it can produce a smell.